A Brief Biography of Ivan the Terrible

 By Tim Lambert Ivan the Terrible is remembered as a cruel tyrant although he also strengthened Russia.
 (When Ivan was born Russia was much smaller than it is now and much less powerful).
 Ivan was born on 25 August 1530.
 His father was Grand Prince Vasily III of Moscow.
 However, the Grand Prince died in… Continue reading A Brief Biography of Ivan the Terrible

-A History of Corporal Punishment
+A Brief History of Auschwitz

-A History of Domestic Violence
+A Brief History of Domestic Violence

 By Tim Lambert Domestic violence or partner-on-partner violence is probably as old as the human race.
 In 1655 Massachusetts Bay Colony in North America decreed ‘No man shall strike his wife nor any woman her husband’.
 The punishment was a heavy fine or corporal punishment.
-This was one of the first laws in the Western… Continue reading A History of Domestic Violence
+This was one of the first laws in the Western… Continue reading A Brief History of Domestic Violence